heutelbeck/sapl-policy-engine/sapl-documentation/6_1_HTTPApi.md

 ## RSocket API

 The RSocket API provides the same five operations as HTTP using protobuf serialization over persistent TCP or Unix domain socket (UDS) connections.
 It is significantly faster than HTTP/JSON for high-throughput workloads.
-RSocket is disabled by default.
+RSocket is enabled by default on port 7000, bound to `127.0.0.1`.
 For server configuration, see [Configuration](../7_2_Configuration/#rsocket-properties).

 ### Wire Format